hanhy06/embellish_chat/docs/README.md

 * **Player Mention System:** Use the `@` symbol to mention other players.

 * **Notification:** Mentioned players who are online will hear a notification sound.
+In version 1.21.6 and above, the notification sound category is UI (in lower versions, it belongs to the PLAYER category).

 * **Team Colors:** If a mentioned player is on a team, their name will be displayed in their team's color.